ju-c/stars/README.md

 - [wagtail/django-modelcluster](https://github.com/wagtail/django-modelcluster) - Django extension to allow working with 'clusters' of models as a single unit, independently of the database
 - [StefanVDWeide/flask-api-template](https://github.com/StefanVDWeide/flask-api-template) - A basic template to help kickstart development of a Flask API
 - [tomwojcik/django-fly.io-example-project](https://github.com/tomwojcik/django-fly.io-example-project) - Example Django project to test the deployment on Fly.io
-- [danirus/django-comments-xtd](https://github.com/danirus/django-comments-xtd) - Django comments app with thread support, follow-up notifications, mail confirmation, like/dislike flags and moderation.
+- [danirus/django-comments-xtd](https://github.com/danirus/django-comments-xtd) - A pluggable Django comments application with thread support, follow-up notifications, mail confirmation, like/dislike flags, moderation, a ReactJS plugin and Bootstrap 5.3.
 - [occipital/django-consistency-model](https://github.com/occipital/django-consistency-model) - DCM is a set of tools that helps you to keep your data in your Django Models consistent.
 - [ekzhang/inline-sql](https://github.com/ekzhang/inline-sql) - 🪄 Inline SQL in any Python program
 - [django-compressor/django-compressor](https://github.com/django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.